dbcraig/LmRaC/README.md

 - BOOLEAN
 - ARRAY

 All functions must return a string.
 This reply may be free text (natural language), structured text (JSON), or some combination.
 This text is returned to LmRaC as supplemental information to answer the original question.
-Think of it as additional information you may have added to your original question.
+Think of it as additional information you could have added to your original question.

 A simple prototype file looks like this: